ansible/ansible/docs/docsite/rst/dev_guide/developing_modules.rst

 Action plugins get run on the master instead of on the target.
 For modules like file/copy/template, some of the work needs to be done on the master before the module executes on the target.
 Action plugins execute first on the master and can then execute the normal module on the target if necessary.

-For more information about action plugins, go here: (TODO: link here)
+For more information about action plugins, go `here <https://docs.ansible.com/ansible/dev_guide/developing_plugins.html>`_.

 3. Should you use a role instead?